-A Sapling shielded payment address consists of d : $\mathbb{B}^{[\ell_d]}$ and $pk_d$ : KASapling.PublicPrimeOrder.
+A Sapling shielded payment address consists of d : $\mathbb{B}^{[\ell_d]}$ and pkd : KASapling.
+Public Prime Subgroup.

 pkd is an encoding of a KASapling public key of type KASapling.
-PublicPrimeOrder (see § 5.4.4.3 'Sapling Key Agreement' on p.
-61), for use with the encryption scheme defined in § 4.17 'In-band secret distribution (Sapling)' on p.
-46. d is a sequence of 11 bytes.
+PublicPrimeSubgroup, for use with the encryption scheme defined in § 4.17 'In-band secret distribution (Sapling)' on p.
+47. d is a sequence of 11 bytes.
 These components are derived as described in § 4.2.2 'Sapling Key Components' on p.
 29.